Shark information & FAQs: everything you need to know

 Humans kill an estimated 100 million sharks every year.
 That’s an average of almost 274,000 sharks every day, over 11,000 sharks every hour, and around three sharks every second.

 One way people kill sharks is through shark finning.
 This involves catching sharks, removing their fins, and discarding them back into the ocean, where they often die slow, painful deaths.
 Shark fins are in demand due to their monetary and cultural value.
-An estimated 23 to 73 million sharks are finned each year.
+An estimated 73 million sharks are killed for their fins each year.

 Bycatch is another way sharks are killed by humans.
 This is the unintentional catching of sharks in fishing nets.

 Sharks are also hunted for their meat, internal organs, and skin to make food, leather, and other products.
-Shark meat has been shown to carry toxic amounts of substances like mercury and ciguatoxin.
+However, shark meat carries toxic amounts of substances like mercury and ciguatoxin, so it poses a risk to people who eat it.

 How many people do sharks kill each year?